CygnusNetworks/nagios-plugin-graylog2/README.md

 ------------
 This plugin works by submitting a REST API request to a local or remote Graylog2 server.
 Graylog2 server will respond to this API request by default.
 If yours don't, check that you have configured rest_listen_uri correctly.

 This monitoring checks if the graylog2 server is processing data (as reported by the REST API).
+For performance monitoring, the number of data sources, number of recorded messages and the throughput is reported.
-For performance monitoring, the REST API response time is measured and submitted to nagios as well as the cluster id.
+Additionally the REST API response time is measured and submitted to nagios as load indicator.

 Usage